Ferrari (RACE) Q2 2025 earnings summary

 2025 guidance raised: net revenues expected above €7.0 billion, adjusted EBITDA at or above €2.68 billion (≥38.3% margin), adjusted EBIT at or above €2.03 billion (≥29.0% margin), adjusted diluted EPS at or above €8.60, and industrial free cash flow at or above €1.20 billion.

-Margin risk from US tariffs removed due to new agreement and lower expected industrial costs.
+Margin risk from US tariffs removed due to new agreement and lower expected industrial costs in H2.

-H2 2025 expected to see a softer product mix due to Daytona SP3 phase-out and initial F80 deliveries, with higher SG&A and D&A and potential FX headwinds if USD weakness persists.
+Mix in H2 2025 expected to be neutral compared to H2 2024, with a softer product mix due to Daytona SP3 phase-out and initial F80 shipments.

 Latest events from Ferrari